jeffreymonjacastro/jamcy-vault/Self-studying/LinkedIn/Typescript.md

 ```

 # Type aliases
-Other way to defining custom types.
++ Other way to defining custom types.
 It's just an alias to another type
++ They provide an alternative name for an existing type

 ```typescript
 interface Contact {